School Logo

 Impact: How do we know our curriculum is effective?

 Assessment: Assessment will take place in line with the school’s assessment policy.
+Identified key learning and end points of learning provide criteria by which to assess pupils, supporting teachers to ascertain what pupils know and can do.
 Teachers should assess pupils throughout teaching and plan subsequent teaching and learning in response to this.
-Assessment will take many forms including teacher observation, rich questioning, talking with pupils and reviewing children’s work.
+Assessment will take many forms including teacher observation, rich questioning, talking with pupils, marking and through pupil feedback.

 High quality outcomes: Pupils should be articulate and knowledgeable about their learning.
-Work produced will be presented in sketchbooks, work books and on a larger scale.
+Work produced will be presented in a variety of forms such as sketchbooks, 3D models, paintings etc.

 Monitoring: Monitoring activities may include pupil interviews, informal discussion with staff, looking at pupils’ work, examination of planning and learning walks in order to assess the effectiveness of the curriculum in meeting the intent.